Details of this revision:

 The ROM and RAM structure is pretty much the same as the other revisions on reset.

-Bank 0 is mapped to the first page of ROM, and Bank 1 to the first page of RAM (This is a fixed mapping).
+At reset, Bank 0 is mapped to the first page of ROM.
 Each page is 16K in size.

 With this revision, we have a write-only memory configuration register at I/O port $00 that assigns the mapping of Bank 0.